 The Process:

-Joanna Schulte's artistic practice is characterized by continuous recycling.
-With each public presentation, each site-specific exhibition, a changed state is revealed—as if the artistic work had undergone a hidden reincarnation in the meantime—some parts were discarded, others were expanded and completed, others not.
+Joanna Schultes’s artistic practice is characterized by continuous recycling.
+With each public presentation, each site-specific exhibition, a transformed state is revealed - as if the work had undergone a hidden reincarnation in the meantime.
+Certain elements are discarded, others expanded and completed, others not.

-The focus is on installation-based productions that address and reflect on the relationship between collective memory, family history, and the phenomenon of remembrance.
+The focus is on installations that address and reflect on the relationship between collective memory, family history, and the phenomenon of remembrance.
 Material aesthetics, theatrical strategies, and narrative elements play a central role.
-This creates spaces of resonance in which personal narratives connect with social issues.
-This refers both to the real existing outdoor/natural space and to the concept of space in its philosophical dimension and as a human/spiritual resonance space.
+This creates spaces of resonance in which personal narratives intersect with societal questions.
+This refers both to the physically existing outdoor / natural environment and to the concept of space in its philosophical dimension, as well as to space understood as a human / spiritual sphere of resonance.

-The combination of analog and digital media—including sculpture, objects, film/video, photography, sound, music, kinetics, handicrafts, clay, drawing, language, and text—enables forms of presentation that correspond with or deliberately contradict the artistic content.
-This openness to media demonstrates an interdisciplinary mode of expression that is both multi-layered and experimental.
+The combination of analogue and digital media - including sculpture, object, film/video, photography, sound, music, kinetics, craft, clay, drawing, language, and text - enables modes of presentation that either correspond with the artistic content or deliberately contradict it.
+This openness to media shows an interdisciplinary mode of expression that is both multilayered and experimental.

-Her works deliberately change between exhibitions: they are reworked, recombined, or supplemented.
-Materials undergo visible changes, traces of time are integrated, media are remixed.
-This continuous intervention creates a dynamic in which works reveal different facets in each new context.
+Her works deliberately change between exhibitions: they are revised, recombined, or expanded.
+Materials undergo visible changes, traces of time are incorporated, and media are newly interwoven.
+This continuous intervention creates a dynamic in which works reveal different facets within each new context.